Kika (1993 film): Plot

 In the aftermath, Kika finds Ramón to be no help and she overhears him confess to Nicholas that it was he who called the police: he liked to peep on her from his photographic studio's window.
 She leaves him in silence, as does a guilt-ridden Juana who confesses her part in the rape.
 Ramón also tells Nicholas that he has held on to his mother's diaries but never found the strength to read them.
 He does so, however, after Nicholas has moved back to Casa Youkali, and discovers that the farewell letter to him that Nicholas had passed on was actually ripped from an old entry.
 Ramón confronts Nicholas and accuses him of murdering his mother.

 Meanwhile, it turns out that Andrea and Ramón both spied on the flat from separate addresses.
-While reviewing footage of the upper floor, Andrea realises that Nicholas appears to have murdered one of his several girlfriends, Susana, when she visited him.
+While reviewing footage of the upper floor, Andrea realises that Nicholas appears to have murdered Susana, when she visited him.
 Connecting this to his latest book, she also goes to Casa Youkali armed with a pistol and finds a freshly dug grave in the garden.
 Nicholas barricades himself, but she breaks in aggressively and offers to interview him and let him run away before the broadcast.
 They fight and shoot each other.
 Kika also appears and Nicholas confesses with his dying breath that his novel about a lesbian serial killer is actually a disguised autobiography, as Andrea had figured out.
 Kika also finds the bodies of Andrea, Susana and Ramón, but she manages to resurrect the latter a second time with electric shocks.
 Ramón had gone into shock after finding Susana's body in the bathroom.

 While Ramón is taken to hospital, Kika picks up a stranded driver and takes an instant interest in him, stating that she might need a new direction.